-The student is expected to build on their previous field experience.
-The student is expected to assume increasing levels of responsibility and to develop their abilities to apply classroom skills, ethics, values and knowledge with the consumer group, the agency teams and other community agencies.
-Professional attitudes, skills and abilities will be displayed by the student, and the student will demonstrate the ability to use more sophisticated helping, communication, planning and problem solving skills.
+Students are expected to build on their previous field experience and assume increasing levels of responsibility.
+Students develop their abilities to apply classroom skills, ethics, values and knowledge with the client group, the agency teams, and other community agencies.
+Students consolidate professional attitudes, skills, and abilities in more sophisticated helping, communication, planning, and problem solving.